datakind/data-recipes-ai/README.md

     Note: (i) If you rerun `create_update_assistant.py` once `ASSISTANTS_ID` is set, the script will update the assistant rather than create a new one.
 You will need to do this if trying different models; (ii) You can also add your own data, pdf, docx, csv, xlsx files for the assistant to use, see section 'Adding your own files for the assistant to analyze' below.

+    *Warning!
+If using **Azure**, at time of writing July 2024, [the documented approach](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/file-search?tabs=python#update-the-assistant-to-use-the-new-vector-store) for uploading files in Python does not work while assistants in preview model.
+Though the python runs, the files do not appear in the UI.
+We recommedn you upload files in [./assistants/chat_ui/files](./assistants/chat_ui/files) in the UI yourself.*

 7. Restart so the assistant ID is set, `docker compose up -d`

 8. Go to [http://localhost:8000/](http://localhost:8000/) and sign-in using the values in your `.env` file for `USER_LOGIN` and `USER_PASSWORD`